sevenDatabase/SevenDB/scripts/bench/README.md

-# SevenDB benchmark (throughput and reactive latency)
+# SevenDB benchmark (throughput, reactive probe, optional emission latency)

 This is a small load generator for SevenDB that measures: